Tuesday – Friday: 9am – 6pm

-Monday – Saturday: 10 – 5pm
+Saturday: 9am – 5pm

 TELEPHONE 03 9387 9837

-1 and 2 hour parking is available in surrounding streets.
+Parking is available in surrounding streets.

 Leesa loves books and people.
 So running a bookshop that brings her two favourite things together is literally a dream come true!
 Connecting young readers with new books and holding space for the community to assemble (virtually or IRL) brings her unending joy.
-Storytime is a highlight, these are her picks.

 Ian’s grandchildren believe that his primary function is to read them stories.
 Throughout 2020 Ian has taken to home delivering books to the children of Melbourne inner north (even on Sundays) and thanks to this, and his jolly demeanor, he has become widely known as ‘Book Santa’.
 He particularly likes books featuring chickens.